Heating Curves — Fundamentals and Application

 Table of Contents

-The heating curve describes the relationship between the outdoor temperature and the required supply temperature of a heating system — as the outdoor temperature drops, the supply temperature rises to maintain the desired room temperature.
-Typical design supply temperatures range from 30—35 °C for underfloor heating to 70—75 °C for conventional radiators, with every Kelvin of lower supply temperature improving the heat pump COP by approximately 2—3 %.
-The heating curve thereby directly influences the efficiency of heat pumps, the network supply temperature and the achievable seasonal performance factors.
+The heating curve describes the relationship between the outdoor temperature and the required supply temperature of a heating system.
+As the outdoor temperature drops, the supply temperature rises to hold the desired room temperature.
+Typical design supply temperatures range from 30—35 °C for underfloor heating up to 70—75 °C for conventional radiators, and every Kelvin of lower supply temperature improves the heat pump COP by roughly 2—3 %.
+The curve therefore drives the efficiency of heat pumps, sets the network supply temperature, and shapes the achievable seasonal performance factors.

 What is a heating curve?